John Hammond (weather forecaster): Career

 Hammond is a massive fan of English rock band Status Quo and he went on stage with the band playing with his guitar and went on the Ark Royal to watch the band play live on stage to promote their album Heavy Traffic.

-Hammond joined BBC Radio 4 in March 2019 as a continuity announcer.
+Hammond joined BBC Radio 4 in March 2019 as a continuity announcer, and later also became a newsreader on the station.